-STUDENT: PRINT PRINT CLINICAL SITE circle_RADR 1266 R i m: To: Directions: Circle statement, , which best describes the stude nt's performance e during the eva luation period.
+STUDENT: PRINT EVALUATOR: PRINT CLINICAL SITE circleRADR 1266 RADR 1267 Fro /m: To: Directions: Circle statement, , which best describes the stude nt's performance e during the eva luation period.
 COMMUNICAT ION AI ND CONCERN FOR THE PATIENT Sincere care of patients; Explains exam; Excellent Communication patien s very little concern for nt needs; s communication skills Shows concern but lacks comm skills Good communication and patient care 2.
 PROFESSIONAL LISM AI ND ETHICAL BEHAVIOR ł.
 Lacks professional attitude and appearance р Always respectful of patient and staff; Excellent appearance Usually shows patient and sta a professional a aff as well as Needs improvement in behavior and/or appearance 3.
 AVAILABILITY Consistently available an ready to participate d Is not available and/ willing to participate Is occasion ready to pa nally available and articipate 4.
-ACCEPTANCE C OF CRIT /IQUE Accepts and applies critique in a professional manner Willing to learn, usually accepts critique very well and makes attempt to apply ue personally and/or fensive/argumentative ued 5.
+ACCEPTANCE C OF CRIT /IQUE critique in a critique very ritique very well and makes becon Takes critique personally and/or becomes defensive/argumentative when critiqued 5.
 ADAPTABILITY Consistently adapts to department routine and is flexible in work assignmen Does not adapt to dep routine and is not flex assignments departr ionally adapts to tment routines; needs nonstrate more lity 6.
 CLEANLINESS (OF ROC OM AND EQUIPMENT CA ARE Fails to keep a clean environment and/or occasionally abusive of equipment Occasionally keeps a r and cares for equipme 1 ntly keeps a clean and room and is careful ipment 7.
 POSITIONING A ABILITIE ES Positioning skills are what they should be at this tim the program Positioning skills exce expected at this time program certain positioning skills, d be present at this time am